Comment by the Czech Bar Association

 Banking sectorData frequency

-Total capital = Tier 1 (CET1 + AT1) + Tier 2.Tier 1 capital is able to cover losses more easily, which mainly includes CET1 capital (composed of equity, retained earnings and reserves) and AT1 debt capital (which can cover losses more easily than Tier 2 capital).
+Total Capital = Tier 1 (CET1 + AT1) + Tier 2.Tier 1 capital is better able to absorb losses; it primarily consists of CET1 capital (comprising equity, retained earnings, and reserves) and AT1 debt capital (which can absorb losses more easily than Tier 2 capital).

-The data also include data for banks and branches of foreign banks providing services in the Czech Republic and data for branches of banks operating abroad.
+The data also includes figures for banks and branches of foreign banks providing services in the Czech Republic, as well as data for branches of banks operating abroad.